jazzband/sorl-thumbnail/docs/ref/settings.rst

 error but silences it due to the fact that ``THUMBNAIL_DEBUG`` is set to ``False``.
 The default handler sends an email to the ``settings.ADMINS``.

-If you want emails to be sent to ``settings.ADMIN`` in case of an error then you need to lower the level, put this in your settings::
+If you want emails to be sent to ``settings.ADMINS`` in case of an error then you need to lower the level, put this in your settings::

     THUMBNAIL_LOG_HANDLER = {